Kelowna & Climate Action

 What You Can Do (and how you can save money)

 The role of the community is crucial in making the target a reality.
-The key to success will be a public shift in behaviors embracing the new opportunities that will be offered over the next decade.
+The key to success will be a public shift in behaviours embracing the new opportunities that will be offered over the next decade.
 From choosing active transportation to selecting efficient consumer choices, residents can make tremendous impacts in reducing community greenhouse gas emissions in each of the following sectors:

 For more suggestions and to learn about rebates offered, visit Live Smart BC.